Updated: December 16, 2022

 New trust reporting rules are delayed another year

-Most notably, the proposed new trust reporting rules are included in Bill C-32.
-If enacted, however, they would not be effective until December 31, 2023 and later tax years (under prior draft legislation, this date was December 31, 2022).
+Most notably, the new trust reporting rules will now be in effect, as of December 31, 2023 and later tax years’.
 Under these rules, express trusts and certain non-resident trusts must report additional beneficial ownership information in a new schedule in the trust return.

-The proposals apply to Bare trusts, meaning Bare Trusts will need to start filing trust returns for December 31, 2023 and later taxation years or face significant penalties.
+The new rules apply to Bare trusts, meaning Bare trusts will need to start filing trust returns for December 31, 2023 and later taxation years or face significant penalties.

 Expansion of the small business deduction (SBD)